Jessica Harp: 2008–2010: A Woman Needs

 On February 4, 2008, she married The Wreckers' fiddle player Jason Mowery.
 She started recording her second solo country album for Warner Bros.
-Nashville in July 2008 and announced in January 2009 that it will be titled A Woman Needs.
+Nashville in July 2008 and announced in January 2009 that it would be titled A Woman Needs.
 Songwriter Jerry Flowers produced the album and co-wrote several of the songs.
 The lead-off single, "Boy Like Me," was released to country radio on March 9, 2009.
 It became her first Top 30 country hit, reaching a peak of No. 30 in June 2009.
 The album's second single, the title track, was released to radio on January 19, 2010, and the music video was filmed on November 19, 2009.
 On March 2, 2010, Harp announced that she would retire as a recording artist to focus on becoming a full-time songwriter.
 Warner Bros.
 Records released her second album digitally on March 16, 2010.
 Over a year and a half later, on October 11, 2011, Harp announced on Twitter that Warner Bros. released her from her contract and that she would record music again, either independently or with a label.